IrisChase/IVD/README.md

 It's important to think of this as more of a suggestion than an absolute order. `otherElement.height` might have a min/max constraint which rounds off the value being propogated, and then THAT value is what is observed when `element1.width` is reevaluated.
 Nothing is ever left in an inconsistent state.

 Everything always obeys the constraints as defined, but you also have the power to update the observed values arbitrarily, giving you the best of both worlds.

+## Classes

+Classes are very simple.
+They're really just templates where the attributes are copied from:

+    .class-name
+    {
+        color: blue;
+    }

+    # : class-name
+    {
+        //color is blue
+    }

+Shorthand version if you don't need to declare anything in the body:

+    # : class-name;

+An element case derive from an arbitrary number of classes, and the attributes are overriden in the order that the classes are declared:

+    .another-class
+    {
+        color: yellow;

+    state ::.IVD-Mouse-Motion:
+        color: green;
+    }

+    # : another-class, class-name
+    {
+        //color is blue

+    state ::.IVD-Mouse-Motion:
+        //color is green
+    }

+    # : class-name, another-class //Class list order different
+    {
+        //color is yellow this time

+    state ::.IVD-Mouse-Motion:
+        //color is still green because it's not in conflict }

+## Remorial Classes for Code Reuse

+And last but certainly not least.

+Suppose you have the following construct:

+    exampLEEE

+Everything is fine and perfect and good until...
+You need to reuse that.
+You can't simply use a class because a class only helps with a single element, and the above can only work with several elements.

+Remorial classes are a way of defining a "composite" element.
+You define the class as normal, and then attach "remoras" (get it?) which are just a special kind of element to it.
+Whenever an element derives from this class, a copy of each remora is also spun up as well, facilitating reuse of complex elements.

+And the syntax is only minimally different from normal:

+    same example but with remoras instead.

+Remoras work with models, and common parent deduction and all that good stuff as well.
+They're just an additional type of template which tag alongside otherwise normal classes.

 ## And Other Stuff Probably